- The best app for foreign language teachers

 I will recommend Mondly in the “best apps for learning” category too, but its integrative B2B platform also makes it one of the best educational apps for teachers – foreign language teachers especially.

 Its principle is simple: the same way we share apps to watch movies we can now share Mondly to learn languages.
-As a teacher, we get access to a dedicated dashboard where you can manage and invite new users, track their progress and customize content.
+As a teacher, we get access to a dedicated dashboard where you can manage, invite new users, see their statistics and track their progress.

 The platform includes all the language learning experiences Mondly has created so far: the main app, the Augmented Reality module, Mondly VR – the virtual reality app for learning languages and Mondly Kids – the language learning app for kids and toddlers.
 So depending on your target – elementary school, junior high or senior high – Mondly offers a dedicated language learning solution for every age segment.